stimpy77/chorea/readme.md

 ##What this is (currently)

-A playground of some interfaces and classes that make it easy to run an actor-like component and send data back using a basic messaging subsystem.
+A playground of some interfaces and classes that make it easy to run an actor-like microservice-ish component and send data back using a basic messaging subsystem.
 Actually, there is nothing actor-like in here at all yet.
 There's some subprocess-y stuff in here though.

 ##What I want